 Just because you're using real words and you're acting like we're in the real world doesn't mean you're not just describing fucking Hydra from a comic book.

-His next piece of evidence that there were agents provocateur was that after the crowd got really mad and a bunch of people were charging police because tear gas canisters hit a little girl in the face, someone yelled, Forward!
+His next piece of evidence that there were agents provocateur was that after the crowd got really mad and a bunch of people were charging police because tear gas canisters hit a little girl in the face, someone yelled, forward, do not retreat.

 The piece de resistance of this argument is that after the chaos had already gotten going and the Capitol was already being stormed, Waller saw a group of approximately three dozen, quote, uniformed, agile younger men walking briskly single file.

-These people are identified as agent provocateurs because they're in weird military outfits, but then these other ones are agent provocateurs because they're in MAGA.
+I thought the provocateurs were wearing plain clothes so they could look like MAGA folk, but I guess these people are identified as, hold on, these people are identified as agent provocateurs because they're like in weird military outfits, but then these other ones are agent provocateurs because they're in MAGA.

 NPR reported that, quote, nearly one in five people charged over the alleged involvement in the attack on the U.S. Capitol appear to have military history.